 - Place the a wire mesh sieve on a small bowl (see image).
 Using a small ice cream scoop (with a lever preferably) or a melon baller, to create a 1-inch ball of ganache.
 After scooping the chocolate for each truffle, roll between the palms of your hands into smooth balls.

-- Place the rolled ganache ball into the sieve and dust with cocoa powder.
+- Place the rolled ganache ball into the sieve and dust with cocoa powder or roll in the praline (baker's choice).
 An alternative is to place the ball in the bowl with the powder and then remove the ball, placing it in the sieve above the bowl to remove excess powder.
 Repeat to coat the remaining truffles.